devded/fast-api-basic-template/README.md

 ## API Endpoints

 - `GET /` - Welcome message
-- `GET /core/health` - Health check endpoint
+- `GET /core/health` - Health check endpoint (includes Redis connection test)
 - `GET /core/info` - Application information
-- `GET /subscription/hello` - Returns a "Hello World!" message
-- `POST /insert` - Inserts a document into the vector database
+- `POST /core/insert` - Inserts a document into the vector database.
-- `GET /search` - Searches for documents in the vector database
+- `GET /core/search` - Searches for documents in the vector database.

+- `POST /job/add` - Adds a new job description to the vector database.
+- `GET /job/search` - Searches for jobs in the vector database.
+- `POST /user/add` - Adds a new user.

 ## API Documentation